 - 1. Evaluate the tensile strengths of conditioned and unconditioned specimens and their tensile strength ratios (TSRs) for mixtures with different aggregates and gradations. - 2.
-Conduct a comparative study on the effects of hydrated lime and a liquid antistripping agent on tensile strength and TSR values of the mixtures.

-- Develop the relationship between the tensile strength for mixtures with different aggregates and gradations and their fatigue performance as estimated using the Frequency Sweep Test at Constant Height, Dynamic Modulus Test and Indirect Tensile Test. - 4.
+Conduct a comparative study on the effects of hydrated lime and a liquid antistripping agent on tensile strength and TSR values of the mixtures. - Develop the relationship between the tensile strength for mixtures with different aggregates and gradations and their fatigue performance as estimated using the Frequency Sweep Test at Constant Height, Dynamic Modulus Test and Indirect Tensile Test. - 4.
 Conduct a detailed study to investigate the rutting performance of mixtures with different aggregates and gradations using the Repeated Shear Test at Constant Height and develop its relationship with the tensile strengths of the mixtures. - 5.
 Develop a minimum tensile strength criterion along with TSRs for mixtures with different aggregates and gradations.

-1.2 Research Methodology
+1.2.
+Research Methodology

-1.2.1 Task 1 - Materials and Superpave Mix Design
+1.2.1.
+Task 1 - Materials and Superpave Mix Design

-Three aggregate types and two gradations were used in this study and the mixtures were designed to meet the Superpave mix design criterion.
-Two anti-stripping agents including hydrated lime and a liquid anti-stripping agent were used in this study.
+Three aggregate types, three gradations and three asphalt grades were used this study.
+The mixtures were designed to meet the Superpave mix design criterion.
+Two antistripping agents including hydrated lime and a liquid anti-stripping agent were used in this study.
 The comparative effects of hydrated lime and the liquid anti-stripping agent on the tensile strength and TSR values of the mixtures were evaluated.
 If any statistically significant difference existed between the performances of these agents, it was planned to conduct further tests for fatigue and rutting with both anti-stripping agents.
-If there were no significant effect between the performances of these agents, then the fatigue and rutting tests would be conducted for one of the two anti-stripping agents.
+If there were no significant difference between the performances of these agents, then the fatigue and rutting tests would be conducted for one of the two anti-stripping agents.

-1.2.2 Task 2: Evaluation of Indirect Tensile Strength and Moisture Sensitivity accordance to AASHTO T-283 is the standard method under the Superpave mix design system to evaluate a mixture's moisture sensitivity.
+1.2.2.
+Task 2: Evaluation of Indirect Tensile Strength and Moisture Sensitivity After the design of mixtures for optimum aggregate gradation and asphalt content, the moisture sensitivity of the mixtures was evaluated.
+The calculation of the TSR in accordance to AASHTO T-283 is the standard method under the Superpave mix design system to evaluate a mixture's moisture sensitivity.
 A set of samples were conditioned by saturation and immersion to simulate the moisture damage of a mixture in field.
 The indirect tensile strengths of the unconditioned and conditioned sets were measured to evaluate the moisture damage induced by conditioning.
 This loss of cohesion and adhesion manifests itself in the loss of tensile strength of a mix.
 The indirect tensile strengths of the mixtures in both conditioned and unconditioned states were measured using the indirect tension test (IDT).
 The IDT test is described as follows: